Chartered Town Planner RTPI Apprenticeship – Urban and Regional Planning MA

 In addition to the curriculum shared with students of the regular MA Urban and Regional Planning Course, apprentices are required to attend four additional modules offered as intensive professional practice weeks towards the beginning and end of each of the two years.
 Each professional practice week will assist and support the apprentices with the ability to allow the apprentices to monitor their individual skills against the RTPI key competencies as they progress towards the RTPI Assessment of Professional Competence in the form of the End Point Assessment.
 Each of the professional practice weeks will focus on a particular topic area (eg Decision Making, Historic Environment, Neighbourhood Planning etc) where two days will be dedicated Continuation of Professional Development days which will also be open for non-apprentice students to attend also.
 These intensive professional practice weeks will provide apprentices with a strong practical grounding to support academic and theory based content learnt throughout the course.

 Apprentices will also require independent study and work-based learning.
 Apprentices will require self-motivation in order to prepare for scheduled sessions, follow-up work, wider reading or practice, completion of assessment tasks, or revision.
-Additionally, apprentices require a chartered town planner within the workplace to be a Mentor to the apprentice in order to meet with and develop their skills as a professional planner.
+Additionally, apprentices ideally require a chartered town planner within the workplace to be a mentor to the apprentice in order to meet with and develop their skills as a professional planner.

 After graduating from the MA, apprentices during the following third year will work with their employer to develop case studies suitable for the End Point Assessment which is undertaken typically during the third year and assessed by the RTPI.
 The University seeks to maintain contact with the apprentice during this time via methods such as meetings and/or informal learning opportunities etc, to assist the employer and apprentice with the preparation for the End Point Assessment to gain chartered status with the RTPI.